Compare the latest Raspberry Pi 400 vs. Raspberry Pi 4. They both have almost the exact specifications. Find out which is best for you!

-However, the Pi 400, with its overclocked CPU, can a little better to handle more CPU intensive tasks like opening multiple internet tabs, streaming videos, and multitasking.
+However, the Pi 400, with its overclocked CPU, can a little better handle more CPU-intensive tasks like opening multiple internet tabs, streaming videos, and multitasking.

-There are two packages for the Raspberry Pi 400: the basic and the full kit, for $70 and $100 respectively.
+There are two packages for the Raspberry Pi 400: the basic and the complete kit, for $70 and $100, respectively.

-Basic kit include only Raspberry Pi 400 in itself.
-The extra $30 (full kit) gets you:
+The basic kit includes only Raspberry Pi 400 in itself.
+The extra $30 (complete kit) gets you: